chintu94/nodeJS/README.md

 2. It allows to setup middlewares to respond to HTTP requests
 3. It defines a routing table which is used to perform different actions based on HTTP method and URL
 4. It allows to dynamically render HTML Pages based on passing arguments to templates

+# Node JS Architecture

+NodeJS uses "Single Threaded Event Loop" architecture allows you to handle multiple concurrent clients at the same time its a very flexible way of being able to scale up your support for many clients.
+In addition to that NodeJS processing module is based on the JS Event based model along with the JS callback mechanism .